 The location of Giang Café is one special point that I love.
 It locates in a small alley of no 39, Nguyen Huu Huan.
 In the street full of the coffee cafeteria and always seems to be packed with people and vehicles, the alley is an invisible boundary that separates you from the noisy world.

 *Ca Phe Giang is getting more crowded as many tourists and locals want to try this coffee shop

 How about other eff coffee?

-I have been talking about Giang Coffee for a while, as it is the most well-known place to drink the egg coffee, but it was quite crowded and noisy at the weekend to stay in there and enjoy your coffee peacefully.
-So I suggest you to visit some other coffee shops near the Old Quarter area, they also serve a very tasty egg coffee.
+I have been talking about Giang Coffee for a while, as it is the most well-known place to drink egg coffee, but it was quite crowded and noisy at the weekend to stay there and enjoy your coffee peacefully.
+So I suggest you visit some other coffee shops near the Old Quarter area, they also serve a very tasty egg coffee.

 - Giảng Café – 106 Yen Phu, the 2nd branch of Giang coffee, is more famous among Vietnamese people.
 (Map)